Racial and Ethnic Harassment Policy

 Kansas Board of Regents policy (II.F.5)

-“The Kansas Board of Regents is particularly concerned about the continuing societal problems of harassment...
-It is the policy of the Board that such conduct cannot and will not be tolerated at the institutions under its governance and control.
-Each Regents institution shall develop and maintain specific policies which seek to (i) identify prohibited conduct in these areas, (ii) educate campus constituencies with regard to these negative behaviors, (iii) eliminate such behaviors, and (iv) set forth the manner in which such behaviors or conduct are to be addressed.”
-(Adopted April 1989)
+“Unlawful harassment cannot and will not be tolerated at state universities.
+Each state university shall develop and maintain specific policies that seek to: (i) identify prohibited conduct in this area; (ii) educate campus constituencies with regard to this negative behavior; (iii) eliminate such behavior; and (iv) set forth the manner in which such behaviors or conduct is to be addressed.”

 University of Kansas policy prohibiting racial and ethnic harassment